Cosmos Validator Exporter

 self-delegation = true

 # Query for all delegators count/ranking.
-Also used in total bonded tokens calculation.
+Also used in total bonded tokens calculation and validator info.

 validators = true